Taychingxian/Cb1_Project/README.md

 ## Notes & Limitations

 - This is a **prototype / mock-up**, not a validated diagnostic tool.
-- The PIMA dataset uses `0` to encode some missing values (e.g. Insulin, SkinThickness); these are not imputed in this prototype.
+- Some columns use `0` to encode missing values (e.g. Insulin, SkinThickness); these are imputed with the column median via `clean_zeros()`, but median imputation is a simplification and may not reflect true patient values.
 - The contributing-factors chart is a **SHAP-style approximation**, not exact SHAP values.
 Feature importances are unsigned, so the displayed direction reflects only whether a value is above/below the population mean — interpret it as indicative.